SergeGordts/CapitaSelectaStargan/README.md

 • MobileNetV2 Classifier Training:
 >A trained and finetuned MobileNetV2 classifier on the CelebA dataset to predict five specific attributes from the CelebA dataset.
 The objective is to use this classifier to assess the effectiveness of attribute-based transformations applied by StarGAN.
+The code is in the directory Classifier
+>
 • Single and Multi-Transformation on CelebA
 >The focus is on the evaluation of single and multi-attribute transformations applied to the CelebA dataset, using a trained MobileNetV2 classifier to measure the effectiveness of these transformations.
 We assess the performance of the pretrained StarGAN model in generating transformations on the CelebA dataset, which can be used as a baseline for comparisons with StarGAN's ability to perform similar transformations on the Flickr-Faces-HQ (FFHQ) dataset.
+The code is in the directory StarGan_single_multi_transformations

 • Generalizability Test on FFHQ
 >Similar to CelebA, single and multi-transformations are applied to the FFHQ images using StarGAN.The MobileNetV2 classifier evaluates the transformed images' accuracy in achieving the target attributes.